 Roll up your sleeves, here’s how to make it happen.

-Personalization techniques to boost your customer retention go beyond setting up your marketing software to address your email contact list with their first name.
-Go through and create ways to make every customer touch point personalized – where it is relevant for your particular business.
+Analyze your digital experience and find ways to personalize every customer touchpoint where it seems relevant for your particular business.
 For example, do your landing and product pages vary depending on your website traffic’s referring source?
 How can you improve your offerings based on the way a user interacts with your site?

-Use Positive Social Proof to Improve Customer Retention Rates
+2. Use Positive Social Proof to Improve Customer Retention Rates

-Know Your Buyer Personas Better Than Your Best Friend
+3. Know Your Buyer Personas Better Than Your Best Friend

 Where do you find this information to create spot-on buyer personas?